ezagheni/IUSSP-Social-Media-Workshop-at-ALAP-ABEP/README.md

 The material was prepared by **Emilio Zagheni** and **Charles Lanfear**.
 Twitter and Facebook exercises rely on the use of excelelent R scripts and packages by Pablo Barbera and Jeffrey Breen.

 The workshop was organized by the [IUSSP Panel on Big Data and Population Processes](http://iussp.org/en/panel/big-data-and-population-processes), with support from the Hewlett Foundation and the Population Association of America.

+The program includes a welcome speech by IUSSP President-elect Tom Le Grand.

+Julio Ortega kindly offered to help during the workshop activities.